populse/mia_processes/docs/source/documentation/tools/List_To_File.rst

 -------------

-NOTE: If no index is specified, returns the first element of the list.
+NOTE: If no index is specified, returns the first element of the list (the index corresponds to the actual position in the list, i.e. there is no “0” index as in python).